Thalrion/Data-Projects-with-R/README.md

-# Some-own-projects
+# Data Projects with R
-Sometimes, when i am really curious, i just start something and sometimes it ends in something really interesting
+Sometimes, when I am really curious, I just start something and sometimes it ends in something really interesting.